alvaroaleman/openstack-dns-record-creator/README.md

-# Openstack coredns record creator
+# Openstack dns record creator

 A simple daemon that creates or deletes a DNS entry in CoreDNS whenever a floating ip gets (de-)associated in your Openstack cloud.